KPZ-type equation from growth driven by a non-Markovian diffusion: Abstract

 \section{Abstract}

-{\fsp We study a stochastic geometric flow that describes a growing submanifold $\mathds{M}(\t)\subseteq\R^{\d+1}$.
-It is an \abbr{SPDE} that comes from a continuum version of origin-excited random walk or once-reinforced random walk \cite{BW,D,KZ,K7,K12}.
-It is given by simultaneously smoothing and inflating the boundary of $\mathds{M}(\t)$ in a neighborhood of the boundary trace of a reflecting Brownian motion.
-We show that the large-scale fluctuations of an associated height function are given by a regularized Kardar-Parisi-Zhang (\abbr{KPZ})-type equation on a manifold in $\R^{\d+1}$, modulated by a Dirichlet-to-Neumann operator.
-This is shown in any dimension $\d\geq1$.
-We also prove that in dimension $\d+1=2$, the regularization in this \abbr{KPZ}-type \abbr{SPDE} can be removed after renormalization.
-Thus, in dimension $\d+1=2$, fluctuations of the geometric flow have a double-scaling limit given by a singular \abbr{KPZ}-type equation.
-To our knowledge, this is the first instance of \abbr{KPZ}-type behavior in stochastic Laplacian growth models, which was asked about (for somewhat different models) in \cite{PZ,RS}.}
+{\fspp We study a stochastic \abbr{PDE} model for an evolving set $\mathds{M}(\t)\subseteq\R^{\d+1}$ that resembles a continuum version of origin-excited or reinforced random walk \cite{BW,D,KZ,K7,K12}.
+We show that long-time fluctuations of an associated height function are given by a regularized Kardar-Parisi-Zhang (\abbr{KPZ})-type \abbr{PDE} on a hypersurface in $\R^{\d+1}$, modulated by a Dirichlet-to-Neumann operator.
+We also show that for $\d+1=2$, the regularization in this \abbr{KPZ}-type equation can be removed after renormalization.
+To our knowledge, this gives the first instance of \abbr{KPZ}-type behavior in Laplacian growth, which was asked about (for somewhat different models) in \cite{PZ,RS}.}

 { }

 \fsp